evanmalherbe/Hangman/README.md

 5. **Access the application:** Once the application starts, the console output will show the urls where the app is listening.
 Usually, it will be something like `http://localhost:5000` or `http://localhost:5001`.
 Open your web browser (E.g. Microsoft Edge, Google Chrome etc) and type that address into your browser address bar to use the calculator.

 ## Usage
 Once you open the project in your browser `http://localhost:5000` (or similar), you will see the main game screen.
-Since the app automatically chooses a secret word from the 100 word list for the user, you can immediately start making guesses by typing a letter into the box and clicking the "Guess letter" button.
-See figure 1 below.<br/>
+Since the app automatically chooses a secret word from the 100 word list for the user, you can immediately start making guesses by typing a letter into the box and clicking the **Guess letter** button.
+See image below.<br/><br/>
 ![Guess a letter - screenshot](Hangman/wwwroot/first-guess.png)

 ## Credits